jamesadhitthana/Ducktionary/README.md

 ### Notes:

-- Ducktionary was built for a university project and therefore we will not be liable for any loss or damage of any nature.
+- Ducktionary was created for a university project and therefore we will not be liable for any loss or damage of any nature.

 ## Built With